monyarm/NovelVM/doc/docportal/settings/misc.rst

 .. _guibrowser:

 Use native system file browser
-	Uses the system file browser instead of the ScummVM browser.
+	Uses the system file browser instead of the NovelVM browser.

 	*gui_browser_native*